usetania/tania-core/README.md

 ## REST APIs
 **Tania** have REST APIs to easily integrate with any softwares, even you can build a mobile app client for it.
 You can read the documentation here: [Tania REST API](https://documenter.getpostman.com/view/3434975/tania/RVnb9H2z).

+## Contributing to Tania

+We welcome contributions, but request you to follow these guidelines.

+This project adheres to the [Contributor Covenant 1.4](code-of-conduct.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to [asep@tanibox.com](mailto:asep@tanibox.com).

+### Raising Issues

+Please raise any bug reports on [Tania's Github issue trackers](https://github.com/Tanibox/tania-core/issues).
+Be sure to search the list to see if your issue has already been raised.

+A good bug report is one that make it easy to understand what you were trying to do and what went wrong.

+### Feature requests

+For feature requests, please raise and discuss them on [Tania's Telegram group](https://t.me/usetania).

+### Pull-Requests

+If you want to raise a pull-request with a new feature, or refactoring of existing code, please, discuss it first on [Tania's Telegram group](https://t.me/usetania).

 ## Authors